Nobel Peace Prize laureate Maria Corina Machado may be allowed to run in Venezuelan elections under new amnesty law

 Published:

-The law is an initiative of interim President Delcy Rodríguez, who took over the government in early January after the US captured President Nicolás Maduro.
+The amnesty is an initiative of interim President Delcy Rodríguez, who took over the government of Venezuela in early January after the United States invaded the country and captured President Nicolás Maduro.

-The amnesty will extend back to 1999, when the so-called Bolivarian Revolution was launched by socialist leader Hugo Chávez.
-It is unclear whether the law is intended to benefit political prisoners or civil servants, or both.
+The amnesty is intended to extend back to 1999, when the so-called Bolivarian Revolution was initiated by socialist leader Hugo Chávez.

-However, experts warn that the text of the law is vague enough to allow for arbitrariness in the judiciary, which is widely considered loyal to the ruling Chavistas.
+However, experts warn that the text of the law is vague enough to allow for arbitrariness within the judiciary, which is widely considered loyal to the ruling Chavistas.

 Loading related articles...